AdaCore/gnatstudio/docs/users_guide/extending.rst

   The :file:`INSTALL/share/gps/plug-ins` directory contains the files GPS automatically loads by default (unless overridden by the user via the guilabel:`Plugins` section of the preferences editor dialog).
-These plug-ins are visible to any user on the system using the same GPS installation.
-Reserve this directory for critical plug-ins that almost everyone will use.
+These plugins are visible to any user on the system using the same GPS installation.
+Reserve this directory for critical plugins that almost everyone will use.

 * Not automatically-loaded, global modules